 - a cup of sea salt

-- and one tablespoon each of sage, rosemary, thyme and black pepper.
+- one tablespoon each of sage, rosemary, thyme, and black pepper.

 Recipe compliments of Food52.

-How To Deep Fry By Injecting It With Rich Goodness
+How To Deep Fry By Injecting Rich Goodness

-Here’s how to deep fry a turkey without needing a huge deep fryer.
-If it’s just you and your family this year, and you want to get it over with the quick and easy way.
+Here's how to deep fry a turkey without needing a huge deep fryer.
+This is perfect if it's just you and your family this year, and you want to get it over with the quick and easy way.

 You Will Need: